hpi-swa-teaching/ETLoad/packages/ETLoad.package/ETLInvalidObjectHeaderType.class/README.md

-This is the exception raising if the object header cannot be loaded.
+This exception is signaled when an object header cannot be loaded.